nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 Make sure you are submitting the newly created branch, where your new module has been developed, into the master branch of nf-core modules.

-A pull request will be created: volunteers will review your code and will use comments and requests for changes on GitHub to interact with you and suggest changes if necessary.
+A pull request will be created: Volunteers will review your code and will use comments and requests for changes on GitHub to interact with you and suggest changes if necessary.
 This is a collaborative and very interesting part of your development work.

 Enjoy!